 The Recovery Village offers state-of-the-art treatment programs as varied as the individuals participating in them.
 With a center conveniently located in Palmer Lake, Colorado, The Recovery Village at Palmer Lake provides comprehensive healing for local and out-of-state patients.
 For those interested in receiving treatment outside Colorado, The Recovery Village offers many facilities nationwide, including in Washington, Ohio, New Jersey and Florida.
 Each facility:

 - Addresses mental health concerns and addiction simultaneously

 - Is operated by an experienced and compassionate clinical staff

 - Utilizes cutting-edge, evidence-based methods of individual and group therapy

 Drug and Alcohol Recovery Meetings in Colorado

-Colorado offers more than a dozen drug and alcohol recovery meeting venues throughout the state to help men and women remain in recovery.
-With the support of people who know what you’re going through, you’ll be more likely to stay sober and/or drug-free for a lifetime.
-There are also various meetings for friends and family members of individuals struggling with drug or alcohol abuse.
+Colorado offers more than a dozen drug and alcohol recovery meeting venues throughout the state to help men and women remain in recovery through aftercare.
+With the support of people who know what you’re going through, you’ll be more likely to stay sober and drug-free for life.
+There are also different meetings for the friends and family members of individuals struggling with drug or alcohol abuse.

 St. Andrews Church

 1693 N. Quentin St.

 2864 S. Circle Dr., Suite 450